caiyzik/Vortex/index.md

 ## I-Cache Interface
 The I-Cache stage retrieves the next instruction from the I-cache once the current warp is determined.
 ## Decode
-Decodes the current instruction and passes the back end request through the back end request interface.
+The decode stage decodes the current instruction and passes the back-end request through the back-end request interface.
 ## Scheduler
+Here a back-end request is stalled if there are conflicts in the registers that need to be accessed.
+The scheduler instantiates a rename table that tracks the lock status of each general-purpose register in the GPU.
+A register will be locked if a prior instruction is in the process of writing to it.
+A destination register is locked during the writeback stage.
+In order for a back-end request to be processed none of the source registers must be locked.
 ![Vortex Core](back_end.png)
 ## GPR Read/Write Stage
 Warp context
-Contains the general-purpose registers for each thread in the warp Each hardware warp is assigned a warp context
+- Contains the general-purpose registers for each thread in the warp
+- Each hardware warp is assigned a warp context
-Handles clone and wspawn instructions
+- Handles clone and wspawn instructions

 ## Execute Pipelines

-### ALU
-ALU now includes a pipeline for Divide and Multiply instructions (Floating Point)
+The execute pipeline includes an ALU pipeline with support for floating-point instructions, a Control-Status Register (CSR) pipeline, a GPU pipeline and the Load-Store Unit.

 ### CSR
-I have no idea what this does
-RISC-V specifies four hardware privilege levels that are specified by the
+RISC-V specifies control-status registers that are separate from the general purpose register file.
+Control Status registers can be used to store high-level information about the core such as cycle count and a current status.
+Each CSR has an associated privilege, each of which is defined by the RISC-V specification.

 ### GPU
-I think this is where the control divergence stuff is actually handled
+The GPU pipeline handles the execution of the wspawn and tmc instructions by updating the active thread mask or the active warp mask reference in the warp scheduling stage.

 ### LSU
+D-Cache Interface

+## Writeback
+The writeback stage manages updates to the general-purpose register file.
+During the writeback stage destination registers are locked within the rename table to prevent any write-after-read or write-after-write data dependencies between two instructions.

+# Memory
+The all Vortex memory modules build on a general banked cache model.
+## D-Cache
+Configurable by size, number of ways, and line sizes Only one thread can access the cache module per cycle In a 32 threads per warp configuration, a memory instruction would take 32 cycles in MEM stage

+## L2 Cache

+## Shared Memory
+Banked by the number of threads in a configuration Mapped to a physical address space and managed by the kernel In a 32 threads per warp configuration, a memory instruction could take only 1 cycle if there are no bank conflicts

+# Terminology
+Single Instruction, Multiple Threads (SIMT)
+Hardware Warp: group of threads that share the same program counter and follow the same execution path with minimal divergence.
+Fetching, decoding, and issuing of instructions is done within the same warp.
+Hardware Thread (also referred to as hart): Each thread has its own set of general purpose registers.
+The width of the ALU is equal to the number of threads.